-In New York, a parent has a legal obligation to support their child until the child reaches 21 years of age.
-Unless the child is emancipated as defined by NY statute.
-Child support also includes providing.
+In New York, a parent has a legal obligation to support their child until the child reaches 21 years of age, unless the child is emancipated as defined by NY statute.
+Child support also includes providing medical and education expenses.
 The custodial parent may seek child support from the non custodial parent, either in Supreme Court or the Family Court.
 There is a law in NY State that sets forth the amount of child support that is to be paid, based upon the parties income, either as set forth in their most recent filed tax return or imputed income, if circumstances warrant it.
-Since the amount of child support ordered to be paid is not simply formula, but involves other factors and if over a set amount income discretion of the court it is critical to have a law firm that is experienced and qualified to help you such as The Law Offices of Karl Brodzansky.
+Since the amount of child support ordered to be paid is not simply based on a formula, but involves other factors and if over a set amount income is subject to the discretion of the court it is critical to have a law firm that is experienced and qualified to help you such as The Law Offices of Karl Brodzansky.

 Contact the firm at your earliest convenience for quality representation!